MoviePuzzle: Visual Narrative Reasoning through Multimodal Order Learning: Benchmarking the MoviePuzzleTitle

-In this work, we represent an ordered movie clip as a compositional visual narrative structure.
+\paragraph{Hierarchical Movie Representations} In this work, we represent an ordered movie clip as a compositional visual narrative structure.
 From bottom to top, a clip can be represented within frame-level, shot-level, and scene-level; \Cref{fig:structure} depicts the overall representation.